segmentio/segment-docs/src/unify/insights.md

 ### Errors

 Errors occur when a message didn't resolve to a profile because Segment didn't find a matching identifier or the system behaved unexpectedly.
 Click on an error log to view the error and next steps that Segment recommends.

+Profiles Insights flags the following errors:

 | Error     | Description                                   |
 |---------------|-----------------------------------------------|